Call for Volunteers

 Requirements

-• Expertise: Experience working with and addressing the needs of breast surgical oncology fellows, residents and/or medical students through the development of networking, and education opportunities.
-Knowledge of the requirements, curriculum and policies of breast surgical oncology fellowship programs, surgical residency programs and/or medical schooling.
+- Expertise: Experience working with and addressing the needs of breast surgical oncology fellows, residents, and/or medical students through the development of networking and educational opportunities.
+Knowledge of the requirements, curriculum, and policies of breast surgical oncology fellowship programs, surgical residency programs, and/or medical school training is highly valued.

 Staff Liaison